 Tom’s flashlight beam flicked and skittered around the roof beams of the church.
 A grey layer of dust covered every surface and the pews, which would once have faced the altar in orderly rows, were scattered as if a great wind had blown them into crooked piles.
 I closed the massive wooden door behind me and explored the columns and carvings with my torch beam.
 The church smelled of dust and old wood with an undertone of decay.
 A sick feeling settled in the pit of my stomach.

 Broken glass glittered among the dust on the floor and the distorted ruin of the stained glass windows let a sharp draught run through the building, shifting the cobwebs.
 Tom brought out a box of candles and a lighter and started to put the candles on the ends of pews and in stone niches, sticking them down with their own wax.
 The flames stammered in the draughts and more than one was extinguished the moment he turned away from it.

 I walked to the west end of the nave, underneath the tower.
 There were two doors; one in the south side of the tower and one in the north wall.
 The font was a crude stone thing in the centre of the space below the tower and I couldn’t tell, in the flickering light of candles and torches, whether it was very roughly made or was once more intricate but had been vandalised.
-A line of rodent footprints scrabbled through the dust in the wooden lid which cascaded onto the floor with a hiss as I lifted the lid and peered into the curved stone basin.
-It was empty and I dropped the lid back into place.
+A line of rodent footprints scrabbled through the dust on the wooden lid which I lifted and peered into the empty curved stone basin.
+I dropped the lid back into place.

 ‘Hey Serena,’ Tom called from somewhere out of sight.